-* Did the Book of Ages contain scripture of Shendu rewriting the book itself, etc?
+* Did the Book of Ages contain a scripture of Shendu rewriting the book itself, etc?

-* When Uncle trapped Daolong Wong's Dark Chi Warriors, Daolong Wong went and transformed Finn, Ratso, and Chow into his new Dark Chi Warriors.
+* When Uncle trapped Daolon Wong's Dark Chi Warriors, Daolon Wong went and transformed Finn, Ratso, and Chow into his new Dark Chi Warriors.
 What if this is how he got his original Dark Chi Warriors?
 Even worse is the fact that he transformed Hak Foo who had no Dark Chi Warrior predecessor.
-Being able to transform Hak Foo implies that Daolong Wong can enslave everybody.
+Being able to transform Hak Foo implies that Daolon Wong can enslave ''anyone''.

 * In "Attack of the J-Clones", an evil wizard - who is never seen again - creates magical duplicates of the five members of the J-Team.
 These magical duplicates are flawed, but they are also morally good just like the originals.
 The evil wizard brainwashes the J-Clones into being evil, but in the end of the episode they are turned back to the side of good and fight alongside the J-Team originals.
 But after this, they are never heard of again.
 What happened to them?